gr3p1p3/dirw4lker/README.md

 Implemented directly on top of TCP, improving performance avoiding headers-stripping and getting a lot of chunks from websites containing a lot of content.

 It works with HTTP and HTTPS protocols and it allows to find hidden files hosted on target url using a dictionary-list.

-You can use this for CTFs or to test your web applications.
+You can use this for CTFs or to test your web applications or to automate your own multiple hosts monitoring.

 Pure written in NodeJs and **without** dependencies.